antpowell/CS-At-A-Glance/CSAtAGlance.md

 ### Dynamic Array

-1. Contigouse block of memeory.
+1. Contiguous block of memory.
 2. All same size.
 3. 0 base indexing.
 4. Lookup by index O(1).
 5. Lookup by value A(1).
 6. Append to simple array A(1).
 7. Prepend to simple array O(n).
-8. Insertsion into simple array O(n).
+8. Insertion into simple array O(n).
 9. Remove into simple array A(1).

 #### GOOD FOR